 This project is best suited to medical students or nursing students, or healthcare professionals, who are interested in gaining a first-hand understanding of healthcare practices in South America.

 While volunteers will be able to work within their current scope of practice, all volunteers should expect to be shadowing local medical staff when they first begin their program and familiarize themselves with the clinic.
 Your independence will be determined by your level of training, demonstrated expertise, Spanish language level, personality and ability to take initiative.
 In Argentina, there are an adequate number of local doctors working in these clinics and unlike in some other South American locations, the law does not allow patients to be touched by students without a local professionals’ supervision.

 This project is open to pre-medical, medical and nursing students, as well as fully qualified doctors and healthcare professionals.
-An intermediate level of Spanish is also required to take part in this project.
+A B2 level of Spanish is also required to take part in this project.
 Once you have registered for the program, you will need to provide a copy of your qualifications and certificates to our local team in Argentia.
 If you are studying, please provide a copy of your academic transcript.
 These must be received by our local team at least 2 weeks prior to your arrival in Argentina.